hyperledger/aries-acapy-docs/docs/contributing/PUBLISHING.md

    "Packages").

-   Additional information about the container image publication process can be found in the document [Container Images and Github Actions]().
+   Additional information about the container image publication process can be found in the document [Container Images and Github Actions](docs/deploying/ContainerImagesAndGithubActions.md).

 [publish.yml]: https://github.com/hyperledger/aries-cloudagent-python/blob/main/.github/workflows/publish.yml
 [publish-indy.yml]: https://github.com/hyperledger/aries-cloudagent-python/blob/main/.github/workflows/publish-indy.yml
-[Container Images and Github Actions]: https://github.com/hyperledger/aries-cloudagent-python/blob/main/ContainerImagesAndGithubActions.md

 12. Update the ACA-Py Read The Docs site by building the new "latest" (main branch) and activating and building the new release.
 Appropriate permissions